 We only have a few short weeks like this each year, and this special treat is one of the ways that our family revels in the subtle passing of another glorious summer and embraces the coming colder days.
 I hope that you all enjoy it as much as we do.

-1/2 cup canned pumpkin puree (I use Libby’s organic or fresh pumpkin puree)
+1/2 cup chilled pumpkin puree (I use Libby’s organic or fresh pumpkin puree)

 1 cup chilled coconut cream* (takes 1-2 cans)*

-Another 1/2 cup coconut cream for isis whipper (recipe below)
+1/2 cup coconut cream for “whipped cream” topping

 For the mousse:

-Makes about 1 1/2 cups worth.
-How many servings….
-I leave that up to you.
-But I find this recipe generally serves 2.
+Yields about 1 1/2 cups.
+How many servings?
+I leave that up to you – but I find this recipe generally serves 2-3 nicely.